Miriam’s Vision is about community cohesion. This cannot be over-emphasised to students, whenever the opportunity

 The Miriam’s Vision Citizenship Scheme of Work may be preceded by the Miriam’s Vision PSHE module (two to three sessions).
 You may choose to focus on one or other curriculum area, or teach both together.
 However, the PSHE sessions (about personal response to inevitable adversity) do help to provide context for the Citizenship module (about democracy).

 The module subtitle, Different Needs, Common Ground refers to the balance that must be achieved between different interested parties in the areas of human rights and democratic process.

 Sessions 1 and 2 introduce the Human Rights Act and ask students to think about how we can protect human rights in the face of violent extremism and terrorism.

-Session 6 requires the selection of a topic of local or personal interest to the group, applying the principles explored in the previous sessions.
+Session 6 requires the selection of a topic relating to the school, applying the principles explored in sessions 3 to 5.
 There is also a vital opportunity for reflection at the end of the Scheme of Work.

 National Curriculum requirements covered